|

 subdivision, "operate" includes all of the following

-(1) Developing uniform guidelines
+(1) Develop uniform guidelines

 for screening and issuing violations and for the processing and